 In parallel to addressing these immediate challenges, the EU cannot afford to lose sight of the vital need to safeguard the sustainability of its food systems.
-In line with the EU's Biodiversity (5), Climate Adaptation (6) and Farm to Fork Strategies (7), the EU must
+In line with the EU's

 (1) Report from the Commission to the European Parliament and the Council on the implementation of the Marine Strategy Framework Directive (Directive 2008/56/EC) COM(2020) 259.